Frequently Asked Questions

 - Will you wholesale?

 Yes!
-If you are getting a large quantity that you want to resell, talk to the head guy – Hugh.
-He will make you a deal.
+If you are getting a large quantity that you want to resell, let us know.
+We will make you a deal.
 If you want to set up a roadside stand somewhere and make some extra money, using our fruit, go for it!
 As long as you are picking, we would be happy to make a deal with you.
+We do NOT pick in large volumes for wholesale!

 - Will you pick for us?
 Do you have fruit already available?